 Experiential learning & spiritual exercises

 We all long to experience faith not just learn about it.
 Too often, we fail people by providing them with small groups and Bible studies that are information-focused.
 This is why spiritual exercises are central to most of the curriculum we produce.
 We want small group participants to experience the monthly themes and lectionary texts, not just analyze them.
-So we regularly develop spiritual exercises for members to do prior to their group meeting.
+So we develop spiritual exercises for members to do prior to their group meeting.
 These exercises get participants out of their heads and into life.
-Group members then come to their groups ready to share encounters they've had not just ideas they've been thinking about.
+Group members come to their groups ready to share encounters they've had not just ideas they've been thinking about.

 Robust resources for personal reflection